nodejs/nodejs.dev/content/about/branding.en.md

 ## Color

-The following colors are the color palette for the nodejs website.
+The following colors are the color palette for the Node.js website.
 And should be used for other documents.

 ### Brand colors